HMS Nelson (28): 1943–1949

 On 9 July, Force H, with Nelson, Rodney and the carrier Indomitable, rendezvoused in the Gulf of Sirte with the battleships Warspite, Valiant and the carrier Formidable coming from Alexandria, Egypt to form the covering force for the invasion.
 The following day, they began patrolling in the Ionian Sea to deter any attempt by the Regia Marina to interfere with the landings in Sicily.
 On 31 August, Nelson and Rodney bombarded coastal artillery positions between Reggio Calabria and Pessaro in preparation for Operation Baytown, the amphibious invasion of Calabria, Italy.
 The sisters covered the amphibious landings at Salerno (Operation Avalanche) on 9 September with Nelson using her main guns in "barrage" mode to deter attacking German torpedo bombers.
-The Italian armistice was signed between General Dwight Eisenhower and Marshal Pietro Badoglio aboard the ship on 29 September.
+The Italian surrender was signed between General Dwight Eisenhower and Marshal Pietro Badoglio aboard the ship on 29 September.

 Nelson departed Gibraltar on 31 October for England to rejoin the Home Fleet.
 She provided naval gunfire support during the Normandy landings in June 1944, but was badly damaged after hitting two mines on the 18th.
 Temporarily repaired in Portsmouth, the ship was sent to the Philadelphia Naval Shipyard in the United States on 22 June for repairs.
 She returned to Britain in January 1945 and was then assigned to the Eastern Fleet, arriving in Colombo, Ceylon, on 9 July.
 The ship became the fleet flagship three days later.
 Nelson was used on the western coast of the Malayan Peninsula for three months, taking part in Operation Livery.
 The Japanese forces there formally surrendered aboard her at George Town, Penang, on 2 September 1945.
 Ten days later, the ship was present when the Japanese forces in all of South-east Asia surrendered in Singapore.

 Nelson was relieved as flagship on 20 September and departed for home on 13 October.
 She arrived at Portsmouth on 17 November and became the flagship of the Home Fleet a week later.
 King George V replaced her as flagship on 9 April 1946 and Nelson became a training ship in July.
 When the Training Squadron was formed on 14 August, the ship became flagship of the Rear-Admiral that commanded the training battleships.
 She was relieved as flagship by the battleship Anson in October and became a private ship.
 Nelson was slightly damaged by a collision with the submarine Sceptre in Portland on 15 April 1947.
 The ship was placed in reserve on 20 October 1947 at Rosyth and was listed for disposal on 19 May 1948.
 From 4 June to 23 September, she was used as a target ship for 2000 lb armour-piercing aerial bombs to evaluate their ability to penetrate the ship's armoured deck.
 Nelson was turned over to the British Iron & Steel Corporation on 5 January 1949 and was allocated to Thos.
 W. Ward for scrapping.
 The ship arrived at Inverkeithing on 15 March to begin demolition.